mee427/mee427.github.io/index.md

 ## 2022 - 2023 FALL

+### On 08.12.2022;

+There will be no theoretical class.
+The practical laboratory class will be held in Prototype Lab, starts at 12:45.
+Please bring your microcontroller card and power module to the laboratory.

 ### On 24.11.2022;

 The theoretical class will be held in Prototype Lab, starts at 12:45.
 Following the theoretical class, there will be practical lab session at the same location.